 To use Mapped Security to protect documents that you extract from SharePoint and index into IDOL, you must install OmniGroupServer.
-The connector requires OmniGroupServer 7.5 or later.
 OmniGroupServer can be installed anywhere on the system, but it must be able to communicate with the connector, your Active Directory, and your IDOL Server.
-When you install the OmniGroupServer, you must install at least the Combine, LDAP and Text components.